carboncopies/BrainGenix-API/Docs/API.md

 *Required Params*:

 - (float) `Radius_nm=` The radius of the sphere in nanometers.
 - (vec3) `Center_nm=` Position of the center of the sphere in nanometers.
-Given as a list containing the three x,y,z coordinates.
+Given as a json formatted list containing the three x,y,z coordinates.

 *Optional Params*: